royaltiescoin/royaltiescoin/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run royaltycoin-qt.exe.
+Unpack the files into a directory and run royaltiescoin-qt.exe.

-RoyaltyCoin-Qt is the original RoyaltyCoin client and it builds the backbone of the network.
+RoyaltiesCoin-Qt is the original RoyaltiesCoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of RoyaltyCoin transactions;
+However, it downloads and stores the entire history of RoyaltiesCoin transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.